WHAT'S DEFFY?

 About stripping DFF files

 That's how this works: one thing leads to another.
 Because glueing is cool and all, but what if you really want to glue a DST .DFF file (compressed) together with a DSD .DFF file (not compressed)?
 Can't be done if the compressed file doesn't change.
 It's only possible if you remove the compression from the DST file and turn it into DSD (an uncompressed .DFF file).
 Of course, another option would be to implement all this functionality also for .DSF files.
-Well, maybe in the future, but for now I'm not completely done with .DFF files.
+Well, since version 4.0.0 of Deffy I'm getting close.
 In the meantime it was easier to implement what I call 'stripping': remove the compression and turn a DST .DFF file into a DSD .DFF file.

 About reversing channels in two channel .DFF files

 Not sure if anyone is ever going to need this one, but since we can I thought it was nice to also do.
 However, Deffy can, but only on DSD files (uncompressed) and only if the file contains two channels (not more).
-Reversing channels on DST (compressed DSD) seems impossible (I haven't actually tried, but based on the assumption the music is compressed without regard for the position of the channels in the data - anything else seems silly - it would be impossible to switch channels in the compressed data).
-If you do feel the need to reverse channels on a compressed .DFF file, you can first strip the file of its compression (see previous paragraph about stripping).
+Reversing channels on DST (compressed DSD) seems impossible (I haven't actually tried, but since gaining some more knowledge about DST, I learned that the music bytes are not in fact compressed as one big block... the compression is channel based.
+So even reversing compressed data should be possible?
+I'll give it a try soon...).
+If you do feel the urgent need to reverse channels on a compressed .DFF file, you can first strip the file of its compression (see previous paragraph about stripping).

 Is Deffy free?
 Yes!
 And what are the limitations?